dongmeic/RTP/README.md

 1) Central lane road centerlines from RLDGeo;

-2) Eugene street lines from the [City of Eugene Mapping HUB](https://mapping.eugene-or.gov/datasets/eugene-street-lines-hub/explore?location=44.063960%2C-123.125350%2C12.24&showTable=true);
+2) Eugene street lines from the [City of Eugene Mapping HUB](https://mapping.eugene-or.gov/datasets/eugene-street-lines-hub/explore?location=44.063960%2C-123.125350%2C12.24&showTable=true), on June 2nd, 2021.

-3) Springfield streets from the Geodatabase *Springfield_Infrastructure_P*;
+3) Springfield streets from the Geodatabase *Springfield_Infrastructure_P*, access on June 8th, 2021.

 The local functional class is excluded in all datasets in the comparison.